jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 **Image 2.** Agnus Jumper Locations - Back

 <img src="/Images/Agnus-Jumpers-Back.png" width="400">

+## SRAM Voltage
+Due to lack of availability of +5V SRAM, the revision 3.0 board was set up for +3.3V SRAM.
+All other board revisions, including 3.1, come from the factory set up for +5V SRAM.
+The revision 3.x boards include jumper J503, which is used to set the SRAM voltage.
+It is important to note the voltage of your SRAM part and set J503 accordingly.
+It is recommended to use the +5V part on all revisions.

 ## TICK Header (J300)
 The Amiga 2000 EATX (revision 2.2+) can support an externally or internally generated TICK.
 The factory default configuration for J300 is to short pins 1 and 2, which uses the _VSYNC signal from Agnus as the time base signal.
 For most configurations, the factory default is acceptable.
 However, if you intend to use video devices that replace the system clock via the _XCLKEN and XCLK signals, you should supply an external time base (TICK) signal.
 These types of video devices include genlocks, flicker fixers, and possibly others.
 See your product manual to determine whether this is of concern.
 Two accurate external TICK generators are included with this project and can be found in the [TICK](/TICK) folder.
 These devices are small boards with simple circuits intended to be installed directly on J300.
 For details on J300, see table [A6](#table-a6-tick-header-j300).